AxFab/expediate/docs/body-parsing.md

 # Body Parsing

-Expediate ships five body-parsing utilities: middleware factories for the most common content types, an auto-detecting catch-all, and a streaming multipart generator.
+Expediate ships seven body-parsing utilities: middleware factories for the most common content types, an auto-detecting catch-all, and a streaming multipart generator.

 All body-parsing middleware must be registered **before** route handlers that read `req.body`.